 Currently 4 credit information companies operate in India and provide credit scores as well as reports to individuals.
-They are TransUnion CIBIL, Equifax India, Experian and CRIF HighMark.
-They use different formula to calculate credit score hence the same individual’s credit score will vary from one credit information company to another.
-CIBIL score is the score provided by CIBIL to individuals.
+They are TransUnion CIBIL, Equifax, Experian and CRIF HighMark.
+They use different proprietary formula to calculate credit score hence the same individual’s credit score will vary from one credit information company to another.
+CIBIL score is the credit score provided by TransUnion CIBIL to individuals.

 Q26.
 How much CIBIL score is good for loans?

-Typically banks do not specify a minimum or good CIBIL score when one applies for loans such as home loan or personal loan.
-That said, the closer an applicant’s score is closer to 900, the better are his/her chances of having their loan application approved.
+Typically banks do not specify a minimum or good CIBIL score when one applies for a loan.
+That said, the closer an applicant’s score is to 900, the better are his/her chances of having their loan application approved.

 Q27.
-What is the reason my CIBIL score got reduced?
+What is the reason my low CIBIL score?

-There can be a number of reasons why you CIBIL score was impacted negatively.
+There can be a number of reasons for a low CIBIL score.
 The common causes may include:

 - Missed credit card/loan EMI payments